Pramit613/Data-Analyst-Portfolio-Pramit-Parikh/README.md

 Tips: For data science projects with python, I would recomend you to install numpy , pandas , scipy , scikit learn , matplotlib , seaborn thest basic libraries.

-## All My Work (Sorted By Most Recent)
-Here I have listed all the my data analytics projects, alongside the technology and skills used in each of them.

-1. **All Marketing Analytics Projects** - This portfolio showcases a collection of marketing analytics projects I have completed at various stages of my career.
-Each project has been chosen to demonstrate my technical expertise in a variety of analytics methods and tools used in the marketing analysis world, including churn prection analysis, customer segementation analysis, sentimnetal analysis using Natural language processing and also some analysis tracking customer behviour and product behviour.
-My goal with this portfolio is to provide an overview of my work and to demonstrate the potential of leveraging data-driven insights to improve marketing performance and profitability.

-***All detailed explanation of the project with respect to code and necessary recommendaions is given in the python file link, which has been provided in each section.***

-Finally, I have also included a selection of the data sets that I have worked with over the years.
-This includes both public and private data sets, as well as datasets that I have created myself.

-# Data Analysis Portfolio - Devkumar Patel
-## About
-This repository is mainly for projects I have done under during my post graduation in Data Analytic for Business.

-My preparation for a future as a data analyst comes from the data analytic curriculum at St. Clair College,Canada in  which I learn how to clean and organise data, spot patterns and insights, make meaningful inferences, and effectively convey important findings.
-As I construct a portfolio of projects, I am becoming more proficient in Excel,Power Query, SQL, Python, R-Programming and its data analysis tools (Numpy, pandas, Matplotlib, Sklearn, Tensorflow, Keras).
-For the visualization I have strong hands on analytical tools like tableau, PowerBI and also did some other exciting things on Google Analytics.
-I have also done some case studies and project in project management.

-Tips: For data science projects with python, I would recomend you to install numpy , pandas , scipy , scikit learn , matplotlib , seaborn thest basic libraries.

 ## Table of Contents
 - [About](https://github.com/Pramit613/Data-Analyst-Portfolio-Pramit-Parikh#about)
 - [Portfolio Projects](https://github.com/DevkumarPatel21/data-analyst-portfolio/blob/main/README.md#portfolio-projects)